Drew Fraser

 Andrew William Fraser (also known as Drew Fraser, born 1944) is a Canadian-born academic and was an associate professor in the Department of Public Law at Macquarie University in Sydney, New South Wales, Australia.
 Fraser holds a BA (Hons) and an LLB from Queen's University, an LLM from Harvard University, and an MA from the University of North Carolina.
-His most recent book is The WASP Question (2011).
+He is notable for his opposition to non-white immigration and support of white nationalist policies, such as a revival of the White Australia policy.

 Academic career

 Fraser studied advanced constitutional law at Harvard Law School.
 He taught American constitutional history at Macquarie University in Sydney until 2005.

 Views

 Non-white immigration and multiculturalism

 In July 2005, Fraser received national attention in Australia with a letter to his local newspaper, signed with his academic title, in which he claimed that importing Sudanese refugees threatened to turn Australia into "a colony of the Third World" and "Experience everywhere in the world shows us that an expanding black population is a sure-fire recipe for increases in crime, violence and other social problems".

 Macquarie University responded that it distanced itself from Fraser's remarks, but backed the right of academics to say what they wish in a responsible way.
 The acting vice-chancellor, John Loxton, stated there was no place for racism at the university, but it "recognises and protects academic freedom as essential to the conduct of teaching, research and scholarship".

-Fraser was accused of being affiliated with White Supremacist groups, including the Patriotic Youth League (PYL), by the anti-racist group FightDemBack.
+Fraser was accused of being affiliated with white supremacist groups, including the Patriotic Youth League (PYL), by the anti-racist group FightDemBack.
 Although both he and the PYL initially denied any connection, Fraser admitted he had attended PYL meetings and signed up to the PYL website after video footage of a PYL member describing him as an official legal adviser surfaced.

 Following an outcry from Sydney's Sudanese community, Macquarie University Vice-Chancellor Dianne Yerbury on 29 July 2005 decided to suspend Fraser from teaching any further at the campus on the grounds that the race debate was "threatening to spill over into the classroom" and was "affecting the university's ability to operate effectively."

 Macquarie University offered to pay out the final year of his contract but Fraser declined, describing the offer as a "dishonorable discharge".